Six Steps to Smart Searching

-Keywords are words that carry content and meaning (see Keywords vs. Stopwords below).
+Keywords are words that carry content and meaning.
 The keywords in the research question "What is the feeding range of the blue whale in the Pacific Ocean?" are feeding range, blue whale and Pacific Ocean.

-Think of words similar to your initial keywords in case they do not bring up articles relevant to your topic.
-For example, synonyms for blue whale are baleen whale and Balaenoptera musculus.
-(See Find Keyword Synonyms below)
+Think of words similar to your keywords in case a database doesn't use your original keywords.
+Synonyms for blue whale are baleen whale and Balaenoptera musculus.

-If you want a to find a literature review, add "review" to your keywords.
-To find an empirical research study, add "study" to your keywords.
+If you want a literature review, add "AND review" to your keywords.
+To find a research study, add "AND study" to your keywords.

 Enter your Boolean searches in the Advanced Search of a database.

 Always go to the Advanced Search in a database to enter your Boolean searches because it gives you multiple boxes with the Boolean operators between them.
 If you are using a search with multiple search strings, enter OR within the search boxes and AND between the search boxes, e.g., [blue whale OR Balaenoptera musculus] AND [feeding range OR feeding grounds] AND [Pacific Ocean].